briankiragu/projectr/.github/pull_request_template.md

 ## Changelog

 > [!TIP]
 > This is where it becomes technical.
 Here is where you can focus more on your solution's engineering side.
-Include information about the functionality they are adding or modifying and any refactoring or improvement of existing code.
+Include details about the functionality being added or modified and any refactoring or enhancements to existing code.

 - [ ] Changes outside the codebase (e.g. env variables, database, external service, etc...)?
 If yes, could you provide context?